YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/04.Inclusion-of-Related-Resources/docs.md

 >>>>> For example, a relationship path could be destination.country, where destination is a relationship listed under a trade activity resource object, and country is a relationship listed under a destination resource object.

-For instance, concerns could be requested with a trade activity:
+For instance, a destination could be requested with a trade activity:

 ```
 GET trade-activities/800466d9a46544d1759be3cdad6d5fa2?include=destination HTTP/1.1